CAMDgraz/md_analysis/README.md

 # md_analysis
-> A simple script for MD analysis
+> A simple script for MD analysis.
+Several selections can be use for the RMSD
+> analysis (following MDTraj syntaxis).
+In the case of RMSF, md_analysis select
+> automatically the backbone of the protein.
+Please provide an input structure
+> without ions or solvent molecules.

 ## Download and use